piedraj/instructions/README.md

 Instructions to install and use the CMS tool for luminosity.

-## COMBINE_SETUP
+## COMBINE_SETUP_SLC7

-Instructions to setup combine for SLC6 or SLC7.
+Instructions to setup combine for SLC7.

 ## COMBINE

-Steps performed running combine on 2016, 2017 and 2018 data with the Latino framework.
+Steps performed running `combine` on 2016, 2017 and 2018 data with the Latino framework.

 ## DELPHES